kyxap1/starred/README.md

 - [viz.js](https://github.com/mdaines/viz.js) - A hack to put Graphviz on the web.
 - [vis](https://github.com/almende/vis) - ⚠️ This project is not maintained anymore!
 Please go to https://github.com/visjs
 - [vscode-terraform-snippets](https://github.com/rixrix/vscode-terraform-snippets) - Advanced Terraform Snippets for Visual Studio Code.
 It has at least 23k downloads from the marketplace.
-- [mermaid](https://github.com/mermaid-js/mermaid) - Generation of diagram and flowchart from text in a similar manner as markdown
+- [mermaid](https://github.com/mermaid-js/mermaid) - Generation of diagrams like flowcharts or sequence diagrams from text in a similar manner as markdown
 - [osm-qa-filter](https://github.com/lukasmartinelli/osm-qa-filter) - Extract GeoJSON features from OSM QA tiles
 - [hotel](https://github.com/typicode/hotel) - 🏩 A simple process manager for developers.
 Start apps from your browser and access them using local domains
 - [togetherjs](https://github.com/jsfiddle/togetherjs) - A service for your website that makes it surprisingly easy to collaborate in real-time.